Little Secrets (2001 film): Plot

 At her mother's baby shower, David tries once again to talk to Emily and she reveals that she knows his secret.
-David confronts Philip, and an angry Philip reveals to Emily's best friends that she broke their secret greeting pact.
+An angry David confronts Philip, who then reveals to Emily's best friends that she broke their secret greeting pact.
 After a heart-to-heart with her violin teacher Pauline, Emily resolves to stop keeping secrets.
-She goes to retrieve her violin that she left on the roof, but loses her balance and falls, necessitating a trip to the hospital and causing her to miss her audition.
+She goes to retrieve her violin that she left on the roof, but loses her balance and falls, resulting in her violin smashing, sending her to the emergency room, and causing her to miss her audition.
 Feeling guilty, the brothers go to the audition on her behalf and manage to get Emily a place in the youth orchestra by showing the panelists a tape of her playing the violin.
-While she is in the hospital, her mother also gives birth to her new sister whom Emily names Grace.
-Emily tells her friends that she is adopted and that her birth parents were killed by a drunk driver when she was an infant.
+While Emily is in the hospital, her mother also gives birth to her new sister whom Emily names Grace.
+Emily tells her friends that she is adopted and that her birth parents were killed by a drunk driver when she was 10 months old.
+She also reveals that the driver died in another accident, just over a year later.
 David finally understands why Emily was so upset at him and promises never to do something like that again.
 David also tells Emily that if she wants to be close to someone, she can't keep secrets from them.
 After she is released from the hospital, Emily and Philip reaffirm their friendship and he helps her close her secret-keeping booth for good.
 Philip gives Emily and David his blessing, and Emily and David share a kiss.
 The film ends with Emily receiving a new violin as a gift and viewing the outside neighborhood.